What Is Documentation in Aviation SMS?

 - That the aviation SMS is a "false front," and only exists on paper (i.e., there is no record's management because there is nothing to record!); or

 - A poor safety culture that lags considerably behind the compliance efforts of safety management teams.

-Records management should be similar in complexity and scope as other documentation efforts.
-Records management is exactly what it sounds like: records of safety activities in your company.
-Records management are things like:
+Records management should be similar in complexity and scope to other documentation efforts.
+Records management is exactly what it sounds like records of safety activities in your company.
+Record management are things like:

 - Hazard identification and risk analysis;